DevSilv/DevSilv.github.io/_posts/2019/09/07/2019-09-07-the-conventions-for-github-projects-that-i-use.md

 tags: GitHub Software-development Projects
 ---

+**UPDATE:**

+I wrote a new article about my Git workflow; you can read it [here]({{ site.url }}/2020/04/18/living-my-git-workflow.html).
+It extends and improves the Git workflow described in this article.

+**Important:** the workflow described in this article is effectively becoming superseded with the workflow described in the new article.
+If you need to refer to the description of my workflow, **please refer only to the new article**.

+---

-In this article, I attempt to tell you about my conventions while working with projects that are to be published on GitHub (i.e. that are to be public on GitHub).
-They are to be read as "conventions that are to be obeyed in my projects".
+In this article, I attempt to tell you about my conventions while working with projects that are to be published on GitHub (speaking differently, that are to be **public** on GitHub).
+They are to be read as "conventions that are to be obeyed within my personal projects".

 These conventions are already written in the developer documentation of my project "[bracket-string-validator](https://github.com/silvuss/silvuss-bracket-string-validator)".
 I have decided to describe them again here, in a new blog post, to gain some clarity and consitency across all of my projects on GitHub.
 Comparing with the original one, the description is slightly changed, but significantly added to.